-Any non-profit organization which is recognized by IRS as exempt from Federal Income Tax will automatically be exempt from Wisconsin Income Tax.
-However, if the organization exceeds \$25,000 in income during the year the Federal Form 990 must be completed and submitted to the IRS.
-A copy of the form is also provided to the Wisconsin Department of Revenue.
+Any non-profit organization which is recognized by the IRS as exempt from Federal Income Tax will automatically be exempt from Wisconsin Income Tax.
+The Federal IRS Form Series 990 must be completed and submitted to the IRS.

 Wisconsin Sales Tax Exempt Status